ChilliCream/hotchocolate-docs/docs/schema.md

 }
 ```

 _Hot Chocolate_ will always try to figure the provided schema out, that means that we will infer the fields from the provided types.
-Also we can extend those types by declaring further fields.
-As with everything we can opt out of this behaviour.
+Also, we can extend those types by declaring further fields.
+As with everything we can opt out of this behavior.

 > In order to see more about what capabilities our ObjectType has head over [here](schema-object-type.md).

-As I mentioned earlier we can mix and match our approach and also extend schema-first fields with code-first:
+As I mentioned earlier, we can mix and match our approach and also extend schema-first fields with code-first:

 ```csharp
 public class QueryTypeExtension